yardenfalik/hoursTracker/README.md

    - Check the total revenue calculated from your logged shifts and hourly rate.

 3. **Export Your Data**:
-   - Click the "Export to CSV" option to download your logged shifts and revenue data.
+   - Click the "Export Work Hours" option to download your logged shifts and revenue data.
    - Use the CSV file for record-keeping or analysis in spreadsheet software.

 4. **Manage Your Shifts**: